JustJoostNL/LoadAllWorlds/README.md

 # General
-This is a plugin that adds a command to load all the worlds.
+This is a plugin that adds commands to load worlds, and can be configured to load worlds on startup.

-If you want that all the worlds load at startup, Set "load-on-startup" "true" in the config.yml.
+If you want to load worlds at startup, set "load-worlds" "true" in the config.yml.
+If you want to load worlds using a command, use /loadworlds.
+This will load all worlds, except the worlds that are excluded.
+If you want to load all worlds using a command (including the ones that are normally excluded), use /loadallworlds.

-In this plugin you can choose whether you want, To load all worlds at startup or with a command.
+You can exclude worlds from loading at startup or from loading with /loadworlds, using the [config.yml](https://github.com/koningcool/LoadAllWorlds/blob/master/resources/config.yml).

-If you are not using the worlds yet, It is wise to execute a command because you will save memory.
+If you are not using all worlds that you have at the same time, it is wise to use this plugin to save memory.
 But you can choose yourself!
 This is an easy plugin but very useful!